Contact (mathematics): Contact between a curve and a circle

 For each point S(t) on a smooth plane curve S, there is exactly one osculating circle, whose radius is the reciprocal of κ(t), the curvature of S at t.
 Where curvature is zero (at an inflection point on the curve), the osculating circle is a straight line.
 The locus of the centers of all the osculating circles (also called "centers of curvature") is the evolute of the curve.

 If the derivative of curvature κ'(t) is zero, then the osculating circle will have 3rd-order contact and the curve is said to have a vertex.
 The evolute will have a cusp at the center of the circle.
 The sign of the second derivative of curvature determines whether the curve has a local minimum or maximum of curvature.
 All closed curves will have at least four vertices, two minima and two maxima (the four-vertex theorem).

 In general a curve will not have 4th-order contact with any circle.
 However, 4th-order contact can occur generically in a 1-parameter family of curves, at a curve in the family where (as the parameter varies) two vertices (one maximum and one minimum) come together and annihilate.
 At such points the second derivative of curvature will be zero.

-Bi-tangents in econometrics

-In econometrics it is also possible to consider circles which have two point contact with two points S(t1), S(t2) on the curve.
-Such circles are bi-tangent circles.
+Circles which have two-point contact with two points S(t1), S(t2) on a curve are bi-tangent circles.
 The centers of all bi-tangent circles form the symmetry set.
 The medial axis is a subset of the symmetry set.
-These sets have been used as a method of characterising the shapes of biological objects by Mario Henrique Simonsen, Brazilian and English econometrist.